 Yeah, that was really the grossest part of the whole endeavor.
 I was never quite sure if the relatively value-free references to the increasingly pernicious conspiracy-mindedness of our culture were just ill-advised (I mean, Joel McHale as Glenn Beck/Alex Jones analogue was basically a hero) or if they were actually a reflection of where Carter's mind has gone in his dotage.

-― Orbital Ribbonbopper, Inventor of Flying and Popcorn (Old Lunch), Thursday, 5 April 2018 22:32 (six months ago) Permalink
+― Orbital Ribbonbopper, Inventor of Flying and Popcorn (Old Lunch), Thursday, 5 April 2018 22:32 (nine months ago) Permalink

 he might have brain wormsI kind of assume most old dudes have some sort of brain worms, though.
 That would make for a decent x-file